XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 ### 8.3.
 State Changes

-* If the credential isn't valid, the transaction fails.
+* If a credential isn't valid, the transaction fails.
-* If the credential is expired, the credential is deleted.
+* If a credential is expired, the credential is deleted.

 ## 9. RPC: `deposit_authorized`